cointop-sh/cointop/README.md

 - Q: How can I hide the bottom statusbar?

   - A: Run cointop with the `--hide-statusbar` flag.

+- Q: How do I scroll the table horizontally left or right?

+  - A: Use the keys <kbd><</kbd> to scroll the table to the left and <kbd><</kbd> to scroll the table to the right.

 - Q: How can I delete the cache?